 - Carrying and loading equipment and materials

-For anyone interested in being an HVAC helper, you generally start by completing a training program or an apprenticeship.
+For anyone interested in being an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
 Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
 Many programs extend classes to cover related subjects, such as electrical theory and safety practices.

-As soon as they complete a training or apprenticeship program, HVAC helpers can then receive certification from a known organization, such as the HVAC Excellence or the Air Conditioning Contractors of America.
-Becoming certified requires passing a test as well as a specific amount of work experience or continuing education credits.
+As soon as they complete a training or apprenticeship program, HVAC helpers can then receive certification from a known organization, including the HVAC Excellence or the Air Conditioning Contractors of America.
+Becoming certified requires passing a test as well as sufficient on-site work experience or continuing education credits.

 Do HVAC Helpers Have Good Salaries?

-The average salary of an HVAC helper usually depends on how much experience they have, the region where they work and the type of company they work for.
+An HVAC helper's salary usually depends on their level of experience, the region where they work and the type of company they work for.

-According to the Bureau of Labor Statistics, typical starting wage for HVAC helpers is around $37,000, though a few HVAC helpers can eventually earn more.
-With experience and more training programs, HVAC helpers can graduate into truly professional HVAC technicians, which typically earn higher salaries.
+Based on findings from the Bureau of Labor Statistics, the median annual wage for HVAC helpers is approximately $37,000, though a few HVAC helpers may have an opportunity to earn more.
+With experience and completing more training, HVAC helpers may be able to advance to become fully certified HVAC technicians, increasing their annual salaries.

-Generally, an HVAC helper is an important member of a heating and cooling team, helping ensure the quality installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+All in all,, an HVAC helper is an important member of a heating and cooling team, ensuring professional installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
 After training and education programs are complete, an HVAC helper can expect to be a valuable part of the HVAC industry.